French farm minister to discuss ban on EU pork during Russia visit

-RENNES, France, Sept 18 France's agriculture minister will try to get Moscow to lift its ban on European Union pork, imposed in January 2014 after African swine fever was found in Lithuania, when he visits Russia next month.
+RENNES, France France's agriculture minister will try to get Moscow to lift its ban on European Union pork, imposed in January 2014 after African swine fever was found in Lithuania, when he visits Russia next month.

 "I was invited by the Russian (agriculture) minister to a show and I will go next month to Russia to exchange views, open doors on the sanitary embargo," Stephane Le Foll told reporters on Friday at a livestock fair in the French city of Rennes.